MicrosoftDocs/cpp-docs/docs/standard-library/output-file-stream-member-functions.md

 }
 ```

 The `write` function does not stop when it reaches a null character, so the complete class structure is written.
 The function takes two arguments: a **char** pointer and a count of characters to write.
-Note the required cast to **char&ast;** before the address of the structure object.
+Note the required cast to <strong>char\*</strong> before the address of the structure object.

 ## The seekp and tellp Functions